SENG480/course/README.md

 Author: Neil Ernst
 ---

-# Schedule and Topics - Spring 2019
+# Schedule and Topics - Fall 2019
 The following schedule is subject to change.
 All deadlines and due dates listed here are the official dates.

 This semester I'm doing the schedule differently.
 Instead of detailed day by day schedules, I'll list the main modules, the slides, and then key dates.
 Modules are sequential, and I aim to do one module per week.
 If you miss a class, I assume you can figure out what you missed.
 If not, see your classmates.